Black Bauhinia flag: Usage

 The flag was displayed during the storming and occupation of the Legislative Council chamber by protesters on 1 July 2019.
 The People's Republic of China flags outside the building and at Golden Bauhinia Square were lowered, and the bloodstained variants of the Black Bauhinia were raised in their place.
 The Hong Kong flags were also lowered to half-mast as a sign of mourning.
 Five days later on 6 July, the Black Bauhinia was raised at the Cenotaph.

-Copyright
+Legality

-Hong Kong customs and police consider the flag to be a violation of the Regional Flag Act and a potential trademark violation.
-Some lawyers, including the barrister Albert Luk, argue that the flag does not meet the specifications of the Regional Flag Act and contravenes the People's Republic of China Flag Law.
+Hong Kong customs and police consider the flag to be a violation of the Regional Flag and Regional Emblem Ordinance and a potential trademark violation.
+Some lawyers, including the barrister Albert Luk, argue that the flag does not meet the specifications of the Ordinance and contravenes the People's Republic of China Flag Law.
 However, Luk was also of the opinion that the source of the flag cannot be reliably traced without sufficient evidence, and as such, legal action cannot be taken.